-Brian T. Moynihan, Bank of America (BAC) Corp.’s chief executive officer, said the U.S. government, lenders and borrowers need to reset their expectation that everyone can own a home.
+Brian T. Moynihan, Bank of America (BAC:US) Corp.’s chief executive officer, said the U.S. government, lenders and borrowers need to reset their expectation that everyone can own a home.

 “We need to look hard at some of the old assumptions and ask the question is homeownership the right solution for everyone?”
 Moynihan said today during a speech at the Brookings Institution in Washington.